Unfortunately, some professing Christians refer to themselves by this self-deprecating term.

 “I want you to be wise in what is good and innocent in what is evil.”
 (Romans 16:19)

 Can “dumb sheep” be wise in what is good?
+No.

 “I always thank my God for you and for the gracious gifts he has given you, now that you belong to Christ Jesus.
-Though him, God has enriched your assembly in every way—with all of your eloquent words and all of your knowledge.”
+Through him, God has enriched your assembly in every way—with all of your eloquent words and all of your knowledge.”
 (1 Corinthians 1:4-5)

 1 Corinthians 2:16 says that we have “the mind of Christ.”
+Is the mind of Christ dumb?
+No.

-Believers are clearly expected to be spiritually-smart and mature in understanding, not “dumb sheep.”
+Believers are expected to be spiritually-smart and mature in understanding, not “dumb sheep.”
 This is why the saints were sometimes reproved for being carnal and stunted in their spiritual growth (1 Corinthians 3:1-3).
 The apostles had high expectations for them.

 “Brethren, do not be children in your thinking.
 Be innocent as babies when it comes to evil, but in your thinking be mature.”
 (1 Corinthians 14:20)